joshuarosenberg/jrosen48.github.io/_posts/2017-02-17-introducing-prcr.markdown

 ---
 layout: post
-title:  "Introducing prcr for person-centered analysis in R(v.
-0.1.0)"
+title:  "Introducing the prcr package for person-centered analysis in R"
 date:   2017-02-17 16:59:00 -0500
 categories: R
 ---

-I'm excited to introduce `prcr`, an R package for person-centered analysis.
+I'm excited to introduce `prcr` (v.
+0.1.0), an R package for person-centered analysis.

 The package is available on CRAN via `install.packages("prcr")`.